leafyskull/OpSysProject2/README.md

 # OpSysProject2

+Author: Danny Holt (kid24@txstate.edu)
+Date: May 1, 2026
+This is the report for my Project 2 submission.

 # To compile and run:
 Enter "gcc main.c -o main -pthread" into your console to compile
 Enter "./main" into your console to run the .exe